tjburns08/knn_sleepwalk_dash_app/README.md

 Here, I re-wrote it from scratch so it would be more UI friendly and more easily modifiable on my end, as I build this out.

+## Use the web app

+For lightweight usage (if datasets are larger than 50k cells, you'll have to subsample down to 50k), you can use the web app.
+This can be found [here](https://knn-sleepwalk-dash-app.plotly.app/)

 ## Installation

 Go into the command line, and follow the instructions below.